ILXL-guides/function-file-organization/README.md

 #endif
 ```

 `#ifndef` and `#endif` are a pair of macros the work like `if` statements.
-Anything between the pair is implemented if a particular identifier is defined; in this case, `ALGEBRA_HPP`.
+Anything between the pair is implemented if a particular identifier is defined; in this case, `ALGEBRA_H`.
+The name can be any identifier, but is usually the name of the file using upper case and using an underscore (`_`) in place of the period.
 If it has not been defined yet, the `#define` macro defines the identifier.
 If the `#include` is called more than once, it fails the condition because the identifier has already been defined previously.
 In effect, the statements inside the include guard are only performed once during compilation.